Site logo

 E04886The 6th/7th c. recension of the Latin Martyrologium Hieronymianum, as transmitted in 8th c. manuscripts, records the feasts of a number of saints on 19 July.

-E05651Latin Orationale of the Old Hispanic Liturgy of the 7th c.
-(Orationale Visigothicum), with prayers used on the feasts of saints in June and July: *Adrianos and Natalia (martyr of Nicomedia and his pious wife, S01342), *John the Baptist (S00020), *Peter the Apostle (S00036), *Paul the Apostle (S00008), *Iusta and Rufina (martyrs of Seville, S02099), and *Cucuphas (martyr of Barcelona, S00502).
+E05651Latin Orationale of the Old Hispanic Liturgy (Orationale Visigothicum), with prayers used on the feasts of saints in June and July: *Adrianos and Natalia (martyr of Nicomedia and his pious wife, S01342), *John the Baptist (S00020), the Apostles *Peter and Paul (S00036 and S00008), *Iusta and Rufina (martyrs of Seville, S02099), and *Cucuphas (martyr of Barcelona, S00502).
+Written perhaps in Tarragona (north-east Hispania), probably in the 7th c. and certainly before 732.

 E06846Hymn in honour of *Iusta and Rufina (martyrs of Seville, Spain, S02099), composed in Latin in Spain possibly in the 7th century.